Dayton Air Strikers: Player development

-Since inception the Dayton Air Strikers have helped launch the careers of over 20 players, recruiting players from well known colleges such as University of Dayton, Ohio State, Penn State, Wright State University, and Xavier University.
-Leaving directly from the team to play internationally in Germany, Canada, Mexico, Dominican Republic, Spain, Japan, Puerto Rico, Iceland, and Saudi Arabia.
+According to the team's website, more than 20 former Dayton Air Strikers players have gone on to play professionally in international leagues and other professional basketball organizations.

 Players also have gone on to playing for the NBA D-League and the Harlem Globetrotters.
 In 2012 four players were drafted internationally to play in the NBL Canada including two players selected in the top seven of the draft.